 A closer look at herniated disc symptoms

 A herniated disc can conceivably occur in the cervical, thoracic or lumbar region of the spine, although it is most likely to develop in the cervical and lumbar spine segments.
 That’s because the neck and lower back are both highly flexible and responsible for supporting significant body weight, which takes its toll over time.
 The thoracic spine, by comparison, is far more stable because it is attached to the rib cage and doesn’t have the same mobility nor does it support the same weight load.

 The specific symptoms associated with a herniated disc also depend on the location of the disc degeneration.
 Most commonly, this condition is associated with localized pain near the origin of the tear in the disc wall, although symptoms can also extend throughout the body when the extruded disc material irritates a nearby nerve root or the spinal cord.
 In fact, when nerve root or spinal cord compression occurs, it can result in symptoms that appear far from the origin of the problem, making at-home diagnosis difficult if not impossible.

 Here are just a few examples of the symptoms that can develop as a result of a herniated disc:

-- Cervical herniated disc – localized pain in the neck, a sensation of pins and needles, muscle weakness and numbness that permeate through the shoulders, arms, hands or fingers; difficulty walking; a feeling of heaviness in the hands or feet; a decline in fine motor skills
+- Cervical herniated disc — localized pain in the neck; a sensation of pins and needles, muscle weakness and numbness that permeate through the shoulders, arms, hands or fingers; difficulty walking; a feeling of heaviness in the hands or feet; a decline in fine motor skills

 The symptoms of a herniated disc can vary widely depending on both the location and severity of the damaged disc, and many of the symptoms commonly associated with this condition can also be explained by the presence of additional spinal degeneration, including facet disease, spinal stenosis and spondylolisthesis.
 In order to effectively manage the symptoms of a herniated disc, the exact cause, location and severity of the condition has to be identified by a medical professional.
 If you’ve been diagnosed with a herniated disc and you are considering surgery after exhausting conservative treatments, contact Laser Spine Institute today.